awesomerank/awesomerank.github.io/lists/sbilly/awesome-security.md

 ## Datastores

+- [blackbox ★3613](https://github.com/StackExchange/blackbox) - Safely store secrets in a VCS repo using GPG
+- [confidant ★1124](https://github.com/lyft/confidant) - Stores secrets in AWS DynamoDB, encrypted at rest and integrates with IAM
+- [dotgpg ★116](https://github.com/ConradIrwin/dotgpg) - A tool for backing up and versioning your production secrets or shared passwords securely and easily.
+- [redoctober ★1060](https://github.com/cloudflare/redoctober) - Server for two-man rule style file encryption and decryption.
+- [aws-vault ★536](https://github.com/99designs/aws-vault) - Store AWS credentials in the OSX Keychain or an encrypted file
 - [blackbox ★3613](https://github.com/StackExchange/blackbox) Safely store secrets in a VCS repo using GPG
+- [credstash ★1253](https://github.com/fugue/credstash) - Store secrets using AWS KMS and DynamoDB
+- [chamber ★167](https://github.com/segmentio/chamber) - Store secrets using AWS KMS and SSM Parameter Store
 - [dotgpg ★116](https://github.com/ConradIrwin/dotgpg) A tool for backing up and versioning your production secrets or shared passwords securely and easily.
-- [redoctober ★1060](https://github.com/cloudflare/redoctober) Server for two-man rule style file encryption and decryption.
 - [Safe ★127](https://github.com/starkandwayne/safe) - A Vault CLI that makes reading from and writing to the Vault easier to do.
 - [Sops ★576](https://github.com/mozilla/sops) - An editor of encrypted files that supports YAML, JSON and BINARY formats and encrypts with AWS KMS and PGP.
 - [passbolt](https://www.passbolt.com/) - The password manager your team was waiting for.
 Free, open source, extensible, based on OpenPGP.
-- [passpie ★814](https://github.com/marcwebbie/passpie) Multiplatform command-line password manager
+- [passpie ★814](https://github.com/marcwebbie/passpie) - Multiplatform command-line password manager
 - [Vault](https://www.vaultproject.io/) - An encrypted datastore secure enough to hold environment and application secrets.

 ## Other Awesome Lists